 Please do not hesitate to contact your school if you would like more information on any of these activities and events.

-The Diocese of Maitland-Newcastle website has the contact details of parish priests and parishes which you are most welcome to contact if you would like to learn more about Parish activities.
+The Diocese of Maitland-Newcastle website has the contact details of parish priests and parishes.
+Please feel welcome to contact parish offices if you wish to learn more about parish activities.